eleda77/eleda77.github.io/docs/vocab_list.md

 **faience** - glazed earthenware or pottery, especially a fine variety with highly colored designs

+**falchion** - a broad, slightly curved sword with the cutting edge on the convex side

 **farrago** - a confused mixture, a hodgepodge

+**farrier** - a craftsman who trims and shoes horses' hooves

 **faugh(!)** - interjection. used to express disgust, scorn, etc